Frequently Asked Questions

 2. Why would I want to monitor my URL and how can I do it?

 Once you've analyzed a URL, you'll arrive at its report page.
-Click on "Page Settings" on the left hand side in the Options box.
-Under the "Monitoring" heading there is a dropdown that allows for different monitoring schedules.
+Click on "Monitor" on the right hand side to open the menu where there's a dropdown that allows for different monitoring schedules.
 Choose your desired schedule and save your settings.

 GTmetrix will now monitor the specified URL.